NachtSpyder04/MARIO_2/README.md

 *MARIO* abbreviation for *Manipulator on ROS Based Input Output* is a bot with 3 Degree of Freedom.
 It consists of two SG90 micro servo and one MG995 metal gear servo motor.
 The servo motors are placed on base, elbow and shoulder enabling it with 3 Degrees of Freedom.

+Given below are instructions for ROS2-Humble and micro-ROS installations.
+For ROS1 and Rosserial based MARIO, refer to the [following instructions](https://github.com/SRA-VJTI/MARIO/tree/noetic).

 ## Sneak Peek